jpowerj/dsps/ch04/04-07-conditional-exp.md

 Notice that the largest possible value of Var(P |x) is 0.005814 when x = 20 and is still much less than 1/12.

-A result similar to Theorem 4.7.3 holds if we are trying to minimize the M.A.E.
-(mean absolute error) of our prediction rather than the M.S.E.
-In Exercise 16, you can prove that the predictor that minimizes M.A.E. is d(X) equal to the median of the conditional distribution of Y given X.
+A result similar to @thm-4-7-3 holds if we are trying to minimize the MAE (mean absolute error) of our prediction rather than the M.S.E.
+In @exr-4-7-16, you can prove that the predictor that minimizes M.A.E. is d(X) equal to the median of the conditional distribution of Y given X.

+## Figure 4.12

+The conditional p.d.f. of P given X = 18 in Example 4.7.8.
+The marginal p.d.f. of P (prior to observing X) is also shown.

 # Summary